LeyangYu1996/Mini_project_3/MySQL/README.md

 In the same terminal as the step 3.2, run 'python3 main.py'.
 During the running of the program, you should input the Twitter account that you like to download pictures from and the number of tweets you want to go through.

-## 3.Running search.py
+## 5.Running search.py

-3.1 Main function
+5.1 Main function

 This program is designed to help user search for a specific Tag, and print the url of the pictures that contains this tag.

-3.2 How to run it
+5.2 How to run it

 You can simply run this file using `python3 search.py`, and input the Tags you want to search as the program requires.
 It will print out the urls of the pictures that contains the tag you input.

+## 6.Running counting.py

+6.1 Main function

+This program is designed to help user know the basic data of this database, including the total number of pictures that is recorded and the number of pictures belongs to each twitter account.

+6.2 How to run it

+You can simply run this file using `python3 counting.py`.

-## 4.Results of running
+## 7.Results of running

-4.1 Outputs
+7.1 Outputs

 The outputs of this program is a video that contains a brief description of the pictures, together with those pictures, with each picture and its description showing for 5 second.
 It should be in `output.mp4`.

-4.2 Databases
+7.2 Databases

 This program can store the urls to the pictures and the description into a MySQL database.
 The database is called Pics and it contains 3 different tables: